-Omar al-Muqdad – a prominent journalist, documentary filmmaker, and former Syrian refugee – has agreed to write a bi-monthly blog for CMS titled, “Dispatches from the Global Crisis in Refugee Protection.”
-This series will cover the Syrian Civil War, the experiences of Syria’s immense and far-flung refugee population, the global crisis in refugee protection, religious persecution, and US refugee and immigration policies.
+Omar al-Muqdad – a prominent journalist, documentary filmmaker, and former Syrian refugee – writes a bi-monthly blog for CMS titled, “Dispatches from the Global Crisis in Refugee Protection.”
+This series covers the Syrian Civil War, the experiences of Syria’s immense and far-flung refugee population, the global crisis in refugee protection, religious persecution, and US refugee and immigration policies.
 Mr. al-Muqdad’s work has been featured by the BBC, CNN, and in many other media outlets.
 CMS will be featuring this work in its weekly Migration Update and on its website.

 The brutal war that has haunted Syria for almost seven years has displaced nearly five million Syrian civilians, forcing them to flee their war-torn home and seek consolation and protection from horrifying conditions.
 As human beings, the least we can do for those affected by this epic crisis is to try to empathize and understand their agony, and to recognize their essential humanity.
 This global crisis also requires collective action, particularly in addressing refugee protection needs in the Middle East and Europe.
 It is a global responsibility to aid the millions of refugees adrift in the world and to end their suffering.
 Yet the United States – the country that has so often stood at the forefront of refugee protection – has put a halt on the entry of many refugees and immigrants.
 Because of an unjustifiable fear, President Donald Trump has been pushing the United States to close its borders to refugees and immigrants, and has left the US refugee resettlement program in a state of chaos.
 Politicians, public intellectuals and others regularly question how to treat and view borders at this time of crisis.
 The refugees’ experience is being starkly documented by human right organizations, the United Nations, faith communities, and others.
 Their reports leave no doubt about the details or scope of this human catastrophe.